Rajesh7094/Startup-Company-Prediction-Machine-Learning-with-Streamlit/README.md

 # Startup-Company-Predicting-Machine-Learning with Streamlit

-"Startup-Company-Prediction-Machine-Learning with Streamlit" likely refers to a project or initiative where a startup company will Succeed or not, a Python library for creating web applications, to showcase or deploy machine learning models.
+"Startup-Company-Prediction-Machine-Learning with Streamlit" likely refers to a project or initiative where a startup company will Succeed or not, a Python library for creating web applications, to showcase or deploy machine learning models.In this we use SVC(Support Vector Classifier)

 ## Demo WebApp